chersiakingdom/chersiakingdom/README.md

 ### Hi there 💘
-This page started in May 2021, and I'm slowly uploading what I've been studying.
+This page opened in May 2021, and I'm slowly uploading what I've been studying.

 ***